davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-24-kona-diaries-2015-race-day-swim.md

   - "david"
 ---

-_This is the secondof a number of posts describing my day at the 2015 Ironman World Championship in Kailua-Kona, Hawaii.
+_This is the second of a number of posts describing my day at the 2015 Ironman World Championship in Kailua-Kona, Hawaii.
 The first part is[pre-race](/2015/10/kona-diaries-2015-race-day-pre-race/ "Kona Diaries 2013 - Race Day - Pre-Race")._

 ![Moments before the start](/images/2015/20151015-102223.jpg) *Moments before the start*

 It's a bloody long way is 2.4 miles.

-Especially for meas I've only really swum that distance once this year.
+Especially for me as I've only really swum that distance once this year.
 A week ago.

 Anyway, the idea was to take it steady.
 No smashing out a fast swim (which is impossible for me anyway) and to just find some feet to stick close to and draft away for an hour and a quarter.